isovalent/ebpf-docs/docs/linux/concepts/trampolines.md

   RET
 ```

 This does not just add some additional logic like when tracing, it effectively redirects the execution of the original function to the generated BPF trampoline.
-The trampoline can now chose to never call the original (the `freplace` use case), call a BPF program before the original (the `fentry` use case), after the original (the `fexit` use case) or modify the return value of the original (the `fmodify_return` use case).
+The trampoline can now choose to never call the original (the `freplace` use case), call a BPF program before the original (the `fentry` use case), after the original (the `fexit` use case) or modify the return value of the original (the `fmodify_return` use case).
 It is also this generated trampoline that allows multiple programs to co-exist on the same function.

 The generated BPF trampoline is architecture specific dynamically generated machine code that boils down to: